What is Comoros?

 It is important that you don’t at no given a chance to forget your onward ticket.

 Suppose this ticket is forgotten, perhaps at one’s home country before arriving at a host country.
-In that case, everything can be settled, but if this onward or return ticket is forgotten let’s say hypothetically at a friend’s or hotel room in one’s host country, there will be dire consequences as one might potentially be framed a criminal or a terrorist and will be deported, or reprimanded temporally.
+In that case, everything can be settled, but if this onward or return ticket is forgotten let’s say hypothetically at a friend’s or hotel room in one’s host country, there will be dire consequences as one might potentially be framed as a criminal or a terrorist and will be deported, or reprimanded temporally.

 Being careful is a necessity.
 Keeping reminders are always helpful too.